cescoffier/quarkus-langchain4j-workshop/docs/docs/step-05.md

 ### Augmentation

 Let's now go back to our chatbot and test the RAG pattern.
-Open the browser at [http://localhost:8080](http://localhost:8080).
+==Open the browser at [http://localhost:8080](http://localhost:8080).
-Ask a question related to the terms of use, for example, `What can you tell me about your cancellation policy?`:
+Ask a question related to the terms of use, for example, `What can you tell me about your cancellation policy?`:==

 ![RAG pattern in action](images/chat-easy-rag.png)